 Linear equality constraints can be removed from a PortfolioMAD object by entering for each property you want to remove.

 MAD portfolio object [PortfolioMAD].

 To learn about attributes of methods, see Method Attributes in the MATLAB® Object-Oriented Programming documentation.

-Suppose you have a portfolio of five assets, and you want to ensure that the first three assets are 50% of your portfolio.
-Given a PortfolioMAD object p, set the linear equality constraints with the following.
+Suppose you have a portfolio of five assets and you want to ensure that the first three assets are no more than 50% of your portfolio.
+Given PortfolioMAD object p, set the linear inequality constraints with the following.

 5 1 1 1 0 0 0.5000